Andrettin/Wyrmsun/readme.txt

 - Workers will now look to see if any trees have regrown closer to their drop-off point when going to harvest lumber.
 - Improved worker pathfinding checks when choosing which objects to harvest.
 - Added Goblin Swordsman.
+- Added Dwarven Guard (icon and shield by Jinn, spear-wielding arm animation by badbuckle).
 - Cavalry units, siege weapons, transport ships and gryphon riders now require 2 food instead of 1.
 - Cavalry units now have 9 evasion instead of 10.
 - Workers can now use mines owned by allies.
+- The Ritter graphics now have improved shading (modification by Jinn).
+- New Teuton iron shield unit graphics (by Jinn).

 * Upgrades
 - Update to the Spatha's icon (by Leo).